D-Programming-GDC/gdc/d/druntime/README.txt

-	Druntime

-The source code repository for druntime is: http://dsource.org/projects/druntime
+The source code repository for Druntime is: http://dsource.org/projects/druntime

 Druntime is the minimum library required to support the D programming language.
 It includes the system code required to support the garbage collector,